williamweckl/finance_capture/README.md

 The application have a web page with the last commodities captured from the Yahoo API and a button to start the capture process.
 There is an input to configure the time to get new commodities from the API and a button to stop the process too.
 Every commodity the process collect, is shown in the screen.
+Errors are handled too, if the Yahoo API does not respond or respond with error or invalid json, an error message is shown in the screen.

 ## Faced obstacles